The travellers guide

 The Berlinale takes place across the city, and one of the joys of the festival can be looking at the programme for a particular cinema and seeing what happens to be showing.
 It is a fantastic opportunity to see films you would otherwise not get to see, and the vast majority are screened either in English or with English subtitles.

-Some of the more interesting venues include Silent Green, a former crematorium that has been transformed into a cultural space, and the Kino International – the premier cinema in the GDR before the fall of the Berlin Wall.
-On the map page of the Berlinale website you can search the programme for each specific venue at the festival.
+At the time of writing, the final list venues and festival locations is still to be announced, but in recent years some of the more interesting venues have included Silent Green, a former crematorium that has been transformed into a cultural space, and the Kino International – the premier cinema in the GDR before the fall of the Berlin Wall.

 Of course, some films are bound to be more popular than others.
 Berlinale Specials, including premieres or other events with the cast and crew, or the Competition films in general, are likely to have a lot of people vying for tickets.
 But the programme is broad and deep, and the joy of the Berlinale is taking your chance on a film you might otherwise never come across.